Shutterstock / Joe Seer

 This beef is delicious whether you serve it all rolled up in a tortilla, with corn salsa in a burrito, in a bun or over rice or mashed potatoes.
 So many options! —Darcy Williams, Omaha, Nebraska

 Everyone in our family, from smallest kids to oldest adults, loves these hot dogs.
-They're so easy to throw together in the morning, or even the night before. —Michele Harris, Vicksburg, Michigan
+Throw chili and dogs together in the morning or the night before, then just pop in a bun and top to serve. —Michele Harris, Vicksburg, Michigan

 This slow cooker teriyaki chicken always goes over big with my family.
 The chicken thighs turn out just right, every time. —Gigi Miller, Stoughton, Wisconsin

 This easy turkey recipe is sure to be popular in your home.
 Everyone will love the taste, and you'll love how quickly it comes together. —Heidi Vawdrey, Riverton, Utah